JulianmLacey/SocialNetworkAPI/README.md

 ## Description

-This application Is an Ecommerse Backend REST API.
+This Application is a Backend REST API for a basic Social Network Web Application

 ## Libraries

-- dotenv
-- expressJS
-- mysql2
+- Express
-- sequelize
+- Mongoose

 ## User Story